OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Many have written about the issues surrounding Safari, Web Apps and iOS.
 This section goes through just a small number of articles.

-> "First, it means that Dieter and I drink a lot of bourbon and talk about the sad, **slow death of the open web a lot**.
+> First, it means that Dieter and I drink a lot of bourbon and talk about the sad, **slow death of the open web a lot**.
 (It was a good run, open web!
-So sorry that **Apple killed you** by turning Safari into the new IE and **forbidding alternative browsers to innovate on iOS**.)"
+So sorry that **Apple killed you** by turning Safari into the new IE and **forbidding alternative browsers to innovate on iOS**.)
 > <cite>[Nilay Patel - Editor-in-Chief - The Verge (2016-10-06)](https://www.theverge.com/2016/10/6/13188306/refreshing-the-verge-facebook-video-google-amp-future-of-the-web) <br />(emphasis added)</cite>

-> "Devices using iOS and the future Windows RT **hobble third-party browsers**.
+> Devices using iOS and the future Windows RT **hobble third-party browsers**.
 Despite some good reasons for doing so, the change could **undermine browser competition**. <br />
 > … <br />
 > On iOS devices, **Apple permits only its own version of the WebKit browser engine**.
 Technically other browsers besides Safari are allowed, but they must use Apple's technology for actually rendering Web pages. <br />
 > … <br />
-> Apple, though, gives its Safari browser privileges using Apple's WebKit browser engine that third-party apps from the App Store don't get."
+> Apple, though, gives its Safari browser privileges using Apple's WebKit browser engine that third-party apps from the App Store don't get.
 > <cite>[CNET Browser Choice - A thing of the Past?
 (May 23, 2012)](https://www.cnet.com/tech/services-and-software/browser-choice-a-thing-of-the-past/) <br />(emphasis added)</cite>

-> "Firefox won't land on Apple's iOS until the fruity company relaxes its rules about third party browsers, according to Jay Sullivan, vice president of product at Mozilla.
+> Firefox won't land on Apple's iOS until the fruity company relaxes its rules about third party browsers, according to Jay Sullivan, vice president of product at Mozilla.
 >
-> Sullivan spoke on a panel at the SXSW music-and-tech-fest in Austin, Texas, over the weekend, and told the crowd **Apple's refusal to allow the installation of Mozilla's preferred Gecko rendering engine is an immovable obstacle to development of an iOS version of Firefox**."
+> Sullivan spoke on a panel at the SXSW music-and-tech-fest in Austin, Texas, over the weekend, and told the crowd **Apple's refusal to allow the installation of Mozilla's preferred Gecko rendering engine is an immovable obstacle to development of an iOS version of Firefox**.
 > <cite>[The Register (Mar 10, 2013)](https://www.theregister.com/2013/03/10/no_firefox_for_ios/) <br />(emphasis added)</cite>

-> "I think there is a **general feeling among web developers that Safari is lagging behind the other browsers**, but when you go to a conference like EdgeConf, it really strikes you **just how wide the gap is**.
+> I think there is a **general feeling among web developers that Safari is lagging behind the other browsers**, but when you go to a conference like EdgeConf, it really strikes you **just how wide the gap is**.
 All of the APIs I mentioned above are not implemented in Safari, and Apple has shown no public interest in them. <br />
 > … <br />
 > **Even when Apple does implement newer APIs, they often do it halfheartedly**.
 To take an example close to my heart, IndexedDB was proposed more than 5 years ago and has been available in IE, Firefox, and Chrome since 2012.
 Apple, on the other hand, didn’t release IndexedDB until mid-2014, and **when they did, they unveiled a bafflingly incompetent implementation that was so bad, it’s been universally derided as unusable**. <br />
 > … <br />